-ECPs have been set-up with a laptop, WiFi, small portable printer and a secure messaging licence by SNPHN so that referrals and treatment summaries can be sent to a patient’s GP securely and electronically, improving patient safety and minimising the chance of paper based information getting “lost”.
+Each Ambulance has been provided with a laptop, WiFi, small portable printer and a secure messaging licence by SNHN so that referrals and treatment summaries can be sent to a patient’s GP securely and electronically, improving patient safety and minimising the chance of paper based information getting “lost”.

 SNHN staff will contact each practice to confirm that they have received the treatment summary and offer assistance with training.